Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Types of Harassment & Abuse We dealt with:

 - Destruction of Property
-- Intentially Burned with High Waterheater Settings
+- Intentionally Burned with High Waterheater Settings
 - No Hot Water For Months at a Time
 - Power Shutoffs
 - Sexual Assault
-- Retailiation
+- Retaliation
 - Failed to Keep Premise Clean or Safe
 - Threats
 - Criminal Level of Invasion of Privacy
-- Tresspassing
+- Trespassing
-- Vandalisim
+- Vandalism
-- False Tresspassing Charges Filed Against Us
+- False Trespassing Charges Filed Against Us
 - False Police Reports Filed Againts Us
 - One Resident Didn't Get A Key to Her Unit for Months While Still Paying
 - They Hired Gangs to Terrorize Us and Force us to Leave